-- 8.42.1 An information disclosure regime that would yield transparent information of relevance to access seekers and/or government agencies; and if necessary - 8.42.2 A negotiate/arbitrate regime, through which access disputes could be settled; or if necessary determined; or - 8.42.3 Price/quality regulation, where the price and/or other terms for access are determined by an appropriate regulator. - 8.43 An alternative to the kind of regulatory intervention described above would be regulation to impose line of business restrictions that would require divestment of majors' ownership of distribution or retail activities. - As noted above, a cost-benefit analysis of each option lies beyond the scope of the study and has not been undertaken.
+- 8.42.2 A negotiate/arbitrate regime, through which access disputes could be settled; or if necessary determined; or - 8.42.3 Price/quality regulation, where the price and/or other terms for access are determined by an appropriate regulator. - 8.43 An alternative to the kind of regulatory intervention described above would be regulation to impose line of business restrictions that would require divestment of majors' ownership of distribution or retail activities. - 8.44 As noted above, a cost-benefit analysis of each option lies beyond the scope of the study and has not been undertaken.
 However, we currently consider that a simpler and yet effective option may be the introduction of a licensing regime or code of conduct for importers.